Shouldham Thorpe

 c.1932

-Shouldham Thorpe towermill was a five storey, 50 foot mill with yellow-pink facing bricks on the outside and red brick on the inside.
-The mill, built to replace an earlier postmill in 1830, stood on the south side of the road to the east of Fodderstone Gap, which in turn stood to the north of Shouldham Thorpe.
+Shouldham Thorpe Fodderstone towermill was a five storey, 50 foot mill with yellow-pink facing bricks on the outside and red brick on the inside.
+The mill, built to replace an earlier postmill at Mill Farm in 1830, stood on the south side of the road to the east of Fodderstone Gap, which in turn stood to the north of Shouldham Thorpe.
 Fodderstone or Foston Gap was originally a separate parish belonging to the Bishop of Ely.
-The mill ran three pairs of stones and a smut machine.
+The mill ran three pairs of overdriven stones and a smut machine.

 G.A.